dypabo/githook-timesheet/README.md

 ```

 ## Non software timetracking
-for tracking time on non software project.
-You can create personnal repos and adding the `post-commit` file to the hooks directory.

-you then have to do a commit to track your time.
+For tracking time manually without repository, you simply have to run the following command.

 ```
-git commit --allow-empty -m "I am workig on this issue right now"
+githook_timesheet_task <title> <details>
 ```

 ## Weekly Report